 Faculty Search Committee Manual

-**NEW FORMS FOR 2012 - DOWNLOAD THE NEWEST FORMS BEFORE YOU START YOUR FACULTY SEARCH**
+DOWNLOAD FORMS LISTED BELOW BEFORE YOU START YOUR FACULTY SEARCH

 This handbook is designed to ensure that all faculty members, as participants of a search committee involved in the selection of personnel, are knowledgeable about the employment procedure that must be followed to comply with the laws, regulations, and guidelines that govern the process.